Disney Store UK Now Charges A Return Fee: How It Works

 • You received the wrong product

 If neither of those apply, you've got two other options worth considering.
 The first is sending the return back yourself using your own postage label rather than going through the Disney portal.
 For a small, lightweight item - a pin badge, a thin t-shirt, something similarly compact - you might come out cheaper than £2.50.
 For anything bulkier or heavier, probably not.
-Worth adding: if you don't send it tracked, you'll be liable for any loss in transit, not Disney.
+Please note that if you don't send it tracked, you'll be liable for any loss in transit, not Disney.

 The second option - and the better one if it's available to you - is returning in store, which is free.
 There are conditions, but it's also faster for refunds.
 More on that in the next section.